antrea-io/antrea/docs/antrea-network-policy.md

 ### Static tiers

-Antrea release 0.9.x introduced support for 5 static tiers.
-These static tiers have been removed in favor of Tier CRDs as mentioned in the previous section.
 On startup, antrea-controller will create 5 static, read-only Tier CRD resources corresponding to the static tiers for default consumption, as well as a "baseline" Tier CRD object, that will be enforced after developer-created K8s NetworkPolicies.